There were many times I didn’t think I’d make it through.

 That was the same year my gallbladder decided to rear its ugly head.
 After nearly six months of not knowing for sure what was wrong, it finally required removal which everyone said should have been no big deal.

 The surgeon screwed up, unknowingly I guess or maybe because he was leaving for vacation the next day, he sent me home.
 Two days later I was back in the ER and then was admitted, requiring emergency surgery.

 I almost died.

 I spent two weeks in the hospital, my two kids were shuttled from family to friends to coworkers.
-Thank God for all of those who stepped up.
+I was soo grateful for all of those who stepped up then.
 It took much longer to recover because I had no choice but to go back to work at least part-time.
 My income was all the only one there was.

 Starting over and over…and over

 I had to start over to build what I had.
 I started freelancing in 2003 for extra money.
 The job I relocated for and thought would be long-term turned out to have a manager who forced me out but then much later was indicted for embezzling federal funds.